- Best All Equity All in One ETFs

 When comparing the mutual funds in Canada, it’s important to note that there is a large range, but overall, we have the highest mutual fund fees in the world!

 Let’s compare our new favourite all-in-one-ETF (VGRO) to a similar big mutual fund portfolio in Canada… say the Investors Growth Portfolio (Series A) from IG Wealth Management.
-As of November 24th, 2019, this portfolio had a MER of 2.75%, and invested in several different equity funds in order to get diversification to 423 companies from all around the world.
+As of December 2021, this mutual fund had an MER of 2.75%, and invested in several different equity funds in order to get diversification to 423 companies from all around the world.

 That MER is more than TEN TIMES larger than the MER of our all-in-one portfolio!